florabernardo62/TeamProfileGenerator/README.md

 To install this project clone this repository and run npm install to add the necessary technologies

 ## Usage
-User must go to the rootdirectory and run node index.js, answer all the prompt and the ReadMe will be generated
+User must go to the rootdirectory and run node index.js, add data and open the generated html file to acesss employee information

 ## License
 This application is covered under the MIT License license.

 ## Contributing
-No contributions necessary at the moment
+Contribution based on adding every employee information

 ## Tests
-To test this application run npm test in the root directory
+To test this application run npm test in the --test-- folder and its files

 ## Questions
 For additional questions, you can reach me through: